Professional & Career Development

 Graduate Professional Development Certificate Program

-The Office of Graduate Studies is excited to announce a new Graduate Professional Development Certificate Program.
-Beginning fall 2020, USF graduate students will have the opportunity to earn a non-credit certificate in professional development.
-Sign up today!
+The Office of Graduate Studies is excited to announce we are relaunching a significantly enhanced Graduate Professional Development Certificate Program.
+Beginning Fall 2026, USF graduate students will have the opportunity to earn a non-credit certificate in professional development.
+Sign up starting August 1, 2026!

 Purpose

-The Graduate Professional Development Certificate Program is designed to help graduate students be successful in their academic program at USF and beyond.
-The program will provide graduate students with a variety of professional development opportunities centered around three areas: Academic & Research Development, Building Transferable Skills, and Career Exploration & Planning.
-The goal of the program is provide a platform for USF graduate students to enhance their knowledge and skills as they prepare for their future careers.
+The Graduate Professional Development Certificate Program is designed to help graduate students and postdoctoral scholars succeed in their academic program or postdoc training at USF and beyond.
+The program will provide graduate students and postdocs with a variety of professional development opportunities centered around four areas: Academic & Research Development, Career Exploration & Job Searching, Personal Wellness and Professionalism, and Individual Development Plans.
+The goal of the program is provide a platform for USF graduate students and postdoctoral scholars to enhance their knowledge and skills as they prepare for their future careers.

 Why participate?